Kirity/cicd-pieline-as-code-demo/README.md

 Provisioning can be done in two ways: CloudFormation UI or AWS CLI.

-CLI commond to run is
+The CLI command to run is
 ```aws cloudformation create-stack --template-body file://cicd-pipeline-iam-roles-policies.yaml --stack-name cicd-pieline-iam-roles-policies --capabilities CAPABILITY_NAMED_IAM```

 The resources created are as below